Matyassin/Raycaster/README.md

 ### Steps
 1. Clone the repo
+2. Open cmd in the root folder
-2. Run `vendor\bin\premake\premake5.exe vs2022 or vs2026`
+3. Run `vendor\premake\premake5.exe vs2022 or vs2026`
-3. Open .sln file
+4. Open .sln file
-4. Build and run
+5. Build and run